19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 (b) the day of her confinement is less than 90 days after the transfer date,

-then, on and after the transfer date, the woman shall be entitled to, or to continue to, be absent from work in relation to that confinement under section 9 of the Children Development Co-Savings Act (Cap.
+then, on and after the transfer date, the woman shall be entitled to, or to continue to, be absent from work in relation to that confinement under section 9 of the Child Development Co-Savings Act (Cap.
 38A) or section 76 of the Employment Act (Cap.
 91) as may be applicable to her as if the Authority continued to be her employer.

 (3) If —

-(a) immediately before the transfer date, a woman was an employee of the Authority and was absent from work under section 9 of the Children Development Co-Savings Act or section 76 of the Employment Act or both;
+(a) immediately before the transfer date, a woman was an employee of the Authority and was absent from work under section 9 of the Child Development Co-Savings Act or section 76 of the Employment Act or both;

 (b) the woman becomes an employee of the successor company under section 28; and